pyprojectx/pyprojectx/docs/docs/config/tools.md

 The lock file is automatically updated when the tool context requirements in _pyproject.toml_ change or when you run `px --lock` again.

-!!! tip "Tip: don't specify tool versions in _pyproject.toml_ when using a _pw.lock_ file
+!!! tip "Tip: don't specify tool versions in _pyproject.toml_ when using a _pw.lock_ file"

-    I no version is specified in _pyproject.toml_, the latest version of a tool will be installed and locked.
+    When there is no version specified for a tool, the latest version will be installed and locked.
-    Updating all tools to the latest version then as simple as running `px --lock` again.
+    Updating all tools to the latest version is then as simple as running `px --lock` again.
     In case of conflicts or issues with a new version, you can always revert to the previous version of the lock file.

 ### Pinning tool versions in _pyproject.toml_